hortonworks/cloudbreak-images/README.md

 export OS_TENANT_NAME=cloudbreak
 export OS_PASSWORD=**********
 ```

+> Note: Since Packer is the underlaying technology used to build the OpenStack images, you can learn more
+> about the environment variables at [Packer > OpenStack Reference](https://www.packer.io/docs/builders/openstack.html#configuration-reference).

 Use the following commands to build OpenStack images based on the following base operating systems: